 The example of the United States indeed illustrates the consequences for redistribution of having a capital city that is distant from the main population centers.
 In terms of our model, the capital city can be thought of as the relevant "focal point" for a revolution; after all, as put by The Economist, "during a [revolutionary] stand-off, the capital city is crucial."
 (March 18th 2006, p.
-28) Along those lines, choosing the location of the capital is actually a way of manipulating population concentration.
-The ruler can reduce concentration, and thereby alleviate the revolutionary pressures, by choosing an isolated location as the site of the capital.21 It is not hard to come up with examples in which the model's logic is displayed rather transparently.
-In the 17th century, Louis XIV moved away from the Parisian masses into the tranquility of Versailles, a move that is widely thought to have been influenced by his having
+28) Broadly speaking, this is consistent with the idea that an individual's level of political influence decreases with her distance to the capital city, and with the stylized fact that urban concentration in and around a primate capital city is associated with political instability (Ades and Glaeser 1995, Campante and Do 2010).